Derivita & The 2 Sigma Problem

 Derivita supports any curriculum.
 Switching alone moves the needle far less than changing teaching practice. |

-■ Variables Derivita directly addresses · Source: Bloom, B.S.
+■ Variables Derivita directly leverages · Source: Bloom, B.S.
 (1984), adapted from Walberg (1984).

 "Derivita is drenched in good pedagogy.
 Absolutely drenched.
 We just disguise it as a math quiz."